Creativity in Motion

 Her dancers have won many awards including most recently the 2021 Teen Critics Choice Award at NYCDA in Chicago.
 She won 4 choreography awards for her work in the competitive program the 2021 season.
 Jenna has been back in Wisconsin teaching since 2011.

-Daniela will be teaching ballet and pointe technique to our competitive dancers.
-She has been a substitute teacher at YDA for the past few seasons, but this is her first official year on staff with us!
-Welcome, Daniela!
+Daniela will be teaching ballet and pointe technique to our competitive dancers and a few recreational classes as well.
+She has been a substitute teacher at YDA in past seasons and officially taught her first year in 2021.
+She is thrilled to return to YDA for her third season!